msimecek/Chatbot-Student-Workshop/README.md

 ### Services

 This bot will be "smarter" (funnier) and use an external service.
 At http://yesno.wtf, there is a public API that randomly returns a "yes" or "no" and an appropriate GIF.
-Our bot, the consultant, will use it to answer to any question.
+Our bot, the consultant, will use it to answer any question.
 At the end of the day, you don't need anything than yes or no from a consultant :-)

 ![1518006751354](images/1518006751354.png)

-First, prepare the so-called YesNoService:
+First, prepare the YesNoService:

 1. In the Solution Explorer pane, create a new folder in the project.
-Name it **Services**.
+Call it **Services**.

    ![1518006863449](images/1518006863449.png)

-2. Right click on it and select **Add > Class...**
+2. Right click the folder and select **Add > Class...**

 3. Name the file **YesNoService.cs**.